OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 ..
 WARNING:: Don't try to write directly to the underlying storage system, e.g. HBase.
 Just don't.
 It'll get messy quickly.

+..
+NOTE:: If the ``tsd.mode`` is set to ``ro`` instead of ``rw``, the TSD will not accept data points through RPC calls.
+Telnet style calls will throw an exception and calls to the HTTP endpoint will return a 404 error.
+However it is still possible to write via the JAVA API when the mode is set to read only.

 Telnet
 ------